majimba/cory_shafer_python_for_beginners/README.md

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT) (opens in a new tab).
+This project is open-source and available under the <a href="https://opensource.org/licenses/MIT" target="_blank">MIT License</a>.
 This permissive license allows you to:
 - Use the code commercially
 - Modify the code
 - Distribute the code